-An interesting highway encircles the lake.
+Rim Drive.-An interesting highway encircles the lake.
 Visitors are invited to use this highway and enjoy the many views of the lake from numerous observation points along the road.
 A daily auto caravan is conducted by the naturalist staff along a portion of the rim road.
 Visitors taking the caravan have an opportunity to see a number of scenic points as well as to become familiar with certain phases of the botany, geology, and history of the park.
 The objective of the caravan is the Watchman observation and lookout station on the summit of the Watchman Peak on the west rim of the crater.
-Arriving at that station, the visitors have an opportunity to become familiar with the very important work of forest protection from the standpoint of a fire lookout.
-All caravan trips start from the Sinnott Memorial.
+Arriving at that station, the visitors have an opportunity to become familiar with the very important work of forest protection.
+All caravan trips start from the information building.
 The time of departure is announced on the bulletin boards and at lectures.